-Yes you can freeze this stew.
+Yes this stew can be frozen.
 Make a large batch and freeze in glass containers for a cold rainy or snowy day when you don’t feel like cooking.
 Remember to thaw it out in the fridge before reheating.

 - 1 carrot sliced into rounds

 - 1.5 inch ginger root grated or 2 tsp ground ginger